Onsite ODBS training classes are hosted at your location.

 - Learn the differences between the defensive and the predatory dogs.
 We use live dogs to show what advantage the attacking dog has over the employee.
 What employees need to know to protect themselves.
 The dogs will show how quickly they can take a man down.
 What are the dog’s weaknesses and the employee’s strengths?

-- Canine Behavior : Who has raised a puppy?
-How dogs are raised will give the field employee understanding on how they behave around humans.
+- Canine Behavior : Who has raise a puppy?
+How dogs are raise will give the field employee understanding on how they behave around humans.

 - Explanation of canine and human posturing – Understanding canine/employee imprinting and conditioning – Negative/Positive reinforcements.

-- Brief explanation of human/pack and/or K9 pack (early established dominance/submission, alpha position, hierarchy, how employees posturing is perceived by the dog (i.e. frontal/neutral/submissive)
+- Brief explanation of human/pack and/or K9 pack (early establish dominance/submission, alpha position, hierarchy, how employees posturing is perceive by the dog (i.e. frontal/neutral/submissive)

 - Direct eye contact and a dominate stance when approaching the yard.

 - Why dogs bite?
 (Fear, puppies, dominance or pain)